otto-kokstein/audio-slicer/README.md

 ### 1. Input directory

 To slice an audio file, paste it into the `input` directory.
-Also paste the image that will be used in the new audio files' metadata there, e.g. the album cover art.
+If you want the newly created audio parts to have a cover art, also paste this cover art image into the `input` directory.

 ### 2. Definition of audio parts